pyflosic/fodMC/examples/README.md

 #### xx_database_xx

 - contains information about the atomic species
-- different settings for all-electrons and effective-core potentials (ecp)
+- different settings for all-electron and effective-core potentials (ecp)

 #### clean.sh